Sep 22, 2022

 For this method, you simply take your first birth control pill on the same day that you get them from the pharmacy.
 Continue taking your pills every day as prescribed.
 Use another method of birth control (a condom, for example) for the first seven days after starting your pills if you plan on having sexual intercourse.

-For the fifth-day start method, wait until the fifth day of your period before taking your first pill.
+Start within the first 5 days of your period, not to WAIT UNTIL DAY 5 before taking your first pill.
 When you start birth control within the first 5 days of your period, you are protected against pregnancy as soon as you start taking your pills.

 Starting your birth control pill on Sunday and continuing to take them every day as directed will help ensure that you do not get your period on weekends.
 This method is an excellent option for anyone, but especially those who have activities on the weekend and would prefer to be period-free.
 As with the quick start method, be sure to use another method of birth control for the first seven days after starting your pills if you plan on having sexual intercourse.